Author has written 13 stories for Hunger Games.

 District Ten – Livestock, Pets, (now) Grain

 With the exception of ramping up grain production, not much has changed in Ten.
 Yes, even the pets part of their industry was happening before the Redistricting, albeit somewhat less formally.
-The district has historically adapted a go with the flow attitude, keeping their heads down and letting life happen as it happened.
+The district has historically adapted a go-with-the-flow attitude, keeping their heads down and letting life happen as it happened.
 They don’t actively side with the Capitol per se, but why make a fuss when things are fine at home?

 Geographically, Ten is a rather sprawling district.
 There are two main cities in the district, aptly named North City and South City; Victors’ Village is in North City.
 Small towns, villages, and hamlets dot the rest of Ten’s landscape, but many citizens live in ranch houses between those settlements.
 Some of those who live in these ranch houses choose to build relationships with those who live nearby, while others choose to stick to their clans, living with their immediate or extended families as they have for years.
+Ten is one of the two districts who have taken most to training in the Capitol Academies, mostly for self-defense.
+They tend to ally with trained tributes from Four, Thirteen, and Seven.

 District Nine – Transportation and Mail